 Finally, given the correlation between diabetic dermopathy and other diabetes complications, you want to be checked out for retinal, nerve, or kidney damage.
 Some research even suggests that there could be a correlation between diabetic dermopathy and heart disease.

 » Do you have diabetic dermopathy?
-Find a dermatologist near you for an official diagnosis and to get checked out for diabetes.
+Discuss with our medical review team for an official diagnosis and to get checked out for diabetes.

 Does diabetic dermopathy resemble any other conditions?